 Configuring the Showpad app in Okta

-- Search for the Showpad app in Okta and click Add.
+- Search for the Showpad app from the Applications Catalog in Okta and click Add.

 - Copy the URL that points to the Identity Provider metadata.
 We will use this URL later to configure Okta in Showpad's Online Platform.